vica781/Rock_Paper_Scissors_Lizard_Spock_PP2/README.md

 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
 -   [Microsoft Paint 3D:](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) was used for resizing images and editing photos for the website.
 -   [WebP Converter:](https://www.freeconvert.com/webp-converter) was used to convert images to webp.
--   [Figma:](https://www.figma.com/login) was used in unsuccessful attempt to creat wireframes and website logo
 -   [Image to WEBP Converter:](https://converter.11zon.com/en/image-to-webp/) was used to convert images to webp.
 -   [CSS Beautifier:](https://www.freeformatter.com/css-beautifier.html#before-output) was used to format (beautify) style.css.
 -   [Image to WEBP Converter:](https://www.freeformatter.com/html-formatter.html#before-output) was used to format (beautify) index.html, usage.html, rare.html, gifts.html,